kiranreddy4433E/100-Days_Coding_Challenge/Day_12/Day_12.md

 - **Programming Language:** Java
 - **Concepts:** Loops, Modulus Operator, Integer Division

-## 🔗 Links to Code
-- [Day 12 Code Repository](https://github.com/kiranreddy4433E/Day_12/blob/main/pro_24.java): This repository contains the code solution for finding the sum of digits of a number.

 ## 📖 Problem Description
 - The task is to take an integer input and calculate the sum of its digits.
 This is done by repeatedly extracting the last digit of the number using the **modulus operator** (`%`) and reducing the number by dividing it by 10.